ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Restoring data from a backup snapshot creates a fully provisioned boot or data volume that you can use to boot an instance or attach as auxiliary storage.
 You can restore volumes during instance creation or when you want to create stand-alone boot or data volumes to be used later.
 You can restore a data volume to add more storage to an existing instance.
 You can use backup snapshots to restore volumes in a different region for business continuity purposes or geographic expansion.
 You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.
 {: shortdesc}

+[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
+Customers can use existing instances until 20 March 2027.
+For more information, see [Why is IBM Cloud retiring Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).

 ## About restoring a volume from a backup snapshot
 {: #baas-vpc-restore-concepts}